Rukstone/Rukstone/README.md

 - data compresion for network
 - data manipulation for flat and SQL DB
 - creation and use of external tools
+- Use of Unity Enginer & Visual Studio